-DANCE-051 - Modern Dance, Intermediate
+DANCE-051 - Modern Dance, Intermediate Units: 1

-This course furthers the student's artistry and skills in modern dance.
-The student will apply knowledge of basic positions, gestures, traveling and jumping steps, turns and level changes with increasingly more complicated patterns and weight changes.
-The student will work towards a deeper level of artisry and expression through musicality and dynamic qualities of movement.
-Attendance at a live performance may be required.
-Students may take no more than 4 units of the combined DANCE 051 and DANCE 050 courses.
+Students will be working at an intermediate level modern dance technique.
+Focus will be on intermediate level positions, gestures, traveling and jumping steps, turns, level changes and spatial orientation.
+The student will work towards a deeper level of artistry and expression through musicality and dynamic qualities of movement.
+The students will gain an understanding and appreciation of her/his own unique body in relation to dance as an expressive art form.
+Attendance at a live dance performance may be required.

-Prerequisite: DANCE 050 with C or better
+Prerequisite: DANCE 050 with C or better, or assessment based on instructor